machadodj/machadodj.github.io/contact/index.md

 Olá!
 Salam! Привіт! नमस्ते!
 Hi!

+**The Phyloinformatics Lab promotes equity, equality, diversity, and inclusion** as [foundational research skills](https://doi.org/10.1038/s41562-022-01406-7).
+Diversity is the presence of differences that enrich our workspace and our research.
+Equity ensures a level playing field where everyone has the resources and opportunities to flourish, particularly those from underrepresented groups who may have faced historical barriers.
+Inclusion fosters a welcoming environment where all people, regardless of background, feel valued, respected, and empowered to reach their full potential.

+At our lab, fostering a strong sense of community is key to creating a safe and inclusive work environment that is free from discrimination.
+We believe in empowering our team by providing diverse learning and communication channels.
+This allows everyone to thrive, share ideas, and see how their contributions directly impact our goals.
+We remain committed to upholding all relevant policies and ethical practices.

-We would be thrilled if you consider joining the vibrant community at the Phyloinformatics Lab.
-We receive many weekly emails from individuals interested in working or collaborating with us, and your enthusiasm is genuinely appreciated!
+We would be thrilled if you're considering joining the vibrant community at the Phyloinformatics Lab.
+We receive a fantastic number of weekly emails from individuals interested in working or collaborating with us, and your enthusiasm is genuinely appreciated!

 To streamline our communication and ensure everyone gets the attention they deserve, we've put together a few friendly tips for reaching out, especially if you're a student interested in job opportunities or collaboration: